-While we strove to keep this survey short and simple while our stakeholders dealt with the new realities brought by the Coronavirus, we felt we should provide a way for them to tell us what they thought we should know but might not.
-Over the course of 310 individual responses, stakeholders shared a wide variety of insights, suggestions, and constructive criticisms.
+As we have done in recent years, we felt we should provide a way for stakeholders to tell us what they thought we should know but might not.
+Over the course of 486 individual responses, stakeholders shared a wide variety of insights, suggestions, and constructive criticisms.
 In strategic planning and in the course of agency operations, management will continue to refer back to these responses and the valuable insights they provide.

-Responses are summarized in word cloud format below.
+Responses are summarized in the word cloud below: